-Russian literature specialist Michael Nicholson, Emeritus Fellow at University College, Oxford, talks us through a range of books on the Soviet dissident and winner of the Nobel literature prize, Aleksandr Solzhenitsyn.
+Russian literature specialist Michael Nicholson, Emeritus Fellow at University College, Oxford, talks us through the best books to learn more about the great Soviet dissident and winner of the 1970 Nobel Prize in Literature, Aleksandr Solzhenitsyn.

 You’ve chosen books for us about the Soviet dissident Aleksandr Solzhenitsyn, who was awarded the Nobel Prize in Literature in 1970 “for the ethical force with which he has pursued the indispensable traditions of Russian literature.”
 Do you want to start by telling me about Michael Scammell’s biography?